California Disability Insurance (DI)

 • An employer can no longer require an employee to take up to two weeks of earned but unused vacation time before receiving CA PFL benefits

-In addition, you must conduct and receive a majority vote (50% + 1) in writing from your eligible CA employees in order to obtain state approval on a voluntary plan.
-If the customer has multiple California entities (CA EANs), the 50 percent plus 1 majority vote is calculated by each EIN, not an overall total of eligible employees.
+You must conduct and receive a majority vote (50% + 1) in writing from your eligible CA employees in order to obtain state approval for a voluntary plan.
+If the customer has multiple California entities (CA EINs), the 50 percent plus 1 majority vote is calculated by each EIN, not an overall total of eligible employees.

-The California Employment Development Department (CA EDD) has additional information on applying for a Voluntary Plan and has published this Employer Guide to Voluntary Plan Procedures.
+The CA EDD has information on applying for a Voluntary Plan and has published this Employer Guide to Voluntary Plan Procedures.

 The CA EDD will review the application and provide a response within 30 days if the voluntary plan is approved or if additional information is required.

-Once you receive your approval, you need to provide MetLife a copy of your state approved plan.
+Please send your MetLife representative a copy of your state approved plan.
 The state may allow voluntary plans to temporarily operate until full approval is obtained.

-You are required to post an employee notice in a location that is easily seen by all employees working in California.
-The notice must also be provided each year and to new hires.
-The notice can be accessed here.
+MetLife recommends employers post an employee notice in a location that is easily seen by all employees working in California.
+The notice must also be provided to new hires and upon learning that an employee is experiencing an event that triggers eligibility.
+MetLife may provide an employee notice upon request.

 Annual and quarterly reporting, other requirements and due dates are follows: